Choose a Sleeping Bag

 Perhaps you are heading out on a trip you've never been on before.
 How cold does it get?
 Dig around, and usually you can get a baseline temperature.
 The chart below shows some general temperature ranges in popular places:

 What are some factors that can impact temperature ratings?

-•Sleeping Pad: One of the most important pieces in the sleeping ensemble, the sleeping pad reduces your conductive heat loss through the ground while providing comfort.
-In some conditions, you may expect to lose more heat through the ground than from the air.
+• Sleeping Pad: One of the most important pieces in the sleeping ensemble, the sleeping pad reduces your conductive heat loss through the ground while providing comfort.
+In many conditions, you may expect to lose more heat through the ground than from the air.
 We can't stress enough how important sleeping pads are to your comfort

-•Gender: It is by no means universal, but men and women tend to sleep differently.
+• Gender: It is by no means universal, but men and women tend to sleep differently.
 Women generally sleep colder than men.
-In women's Feathered Friends sleeping bags, we add a higher proportion of down than our other models, including more down targeting the feet.
+In women's Feathered Friends sleeping bags, we add a higher proportion of goose down than our other models, including more down targeting the feet.

-•Metabolism: Your body acts much like an engine, using fuel (food) to to keep everything working.
-A result of this engine is heat.
+• Metabolism: Your body acts much like an engine, using fuel (food) to to keep everything working.
+A result of this engine is body heat.
 A high metabolism typically yields more warmth.
 A low metabolism usually means you may sleep colder.

-•Food & Hydration: Ever had a big meal before sleeping, and you felt like you were cooking?
-Being well fed and hydrated helps ramp up your metabolism and can help boost your warmth.
+• Food & Hydration: Ever have a big meal before sleeping, and you felt like you were cooking?
+Being well fed and hydrated helps ramp up your metabolism and can help boost your warmth while you sleep.

-•Layers: There are times it just gets really, really cold, and putting on a layer or two of dry clothing can really help add to your level of warmth.
+• Layers: There are times it just gets really, really cold, and putting on a layer or two of dry clothing can really help add to your level of warmth.
 Targeting areas such as toes with dry, clean socks (or even down booty liners) can go a long way to staying comfortable.

 How do we measure shape?